build-on-aws/bedrock-agent-txt2sql/README.md

 - Example prompts for Action Groups:

-    1. Fetch me data by creating a query to return all procedures in the imaging category and are insured.
-Include all the details, along with the athena query created
+    1. Show me all of the procedures in the imaging category that are insured.
+Show me the query you created to fetch the data too.

-    2. Fetch me data by creating an athena query that provides me details on all customers who are vip, and have a balance over 300.
+    2. Show me all of the customers that are vip, and have a balance over 200 dollars.